efrecon/machinery/NOTES.md

 3. Make binaries using the script in the `make` sub-directory.
 4. Tag the release in git using: `git tag -a -m "Version vX.Y" vX.Y`.
 5. Push the tag to the main repository: `git push --tags`.

-## TODO

-* Use docker save (locally on the host), scp and docker load on the guest to skip slow downloads and use the local cache of docker images whenever possible.

-* Sort out `docker login` properly, by default docker `compose` starts the components in the cluster as `root`, so maybe should we simply `sudo docker login`?